 Everything started with our family taking in rescued horses.

 All the local kids would ride our horses with us to keep them fit.

 Soon we decided to offer guided trail rides to help support our rescue efforts.

-Gradually Makin' Tracks Trail Rides Took on a life of it's own.
+Gradually Makin' Tracks Trail Rides, LLC Took on a life of it's own.

 Our trail rides grew into a great family business.